kammitama5/kammitama5.github.io/_posts/2017-12-11-Monday-December-11th.md

 ## I have this thing...

 - When I'm rejected, where I not only mope around for a few hours, but I apply to like ten companies.
-So I totally did that today (especially since I missed work today and I won't be paid for the time off), including one that I may have a shot at interning at for summer.
+So I totally did that today (especially since I missed work today and I won't be paid for the time off..ouch), including one that I may have a shot at interning at for summer.
 We'll see.
 They'll pay for housing, which would be nice.
 I'm not sure if I'll get this other place at which I interviewed, so it's good to have options.
   My goal is just to get better in general and to keep programming (I don't think I'd stop programming, in any case).